Completed Projects: Bangladesh

 UK Aid Direct – Small Charities Challenge Fund

-Research by CDD estimated that 67% of households in the project area containing a carer and person with disability were living in extreme poverty on less than $1 per day.
+Research by CDD estimated that 67% of households in the project area containing a carer and person with disability, were living in extreme poverty on less than $1 per day.
 These carers were excluded from mainstream poverty alleviation programmes due to caring responsibilities and stigma which meant there was a critical need for this project.

 - Carers participating in local support groups